BUILDING

 TRAIL757 will connect to other planned and existing trails such as:

 • The Virginia Capital Trail, a 52-mile multi-use trail that runs from downtown Richmond, through Henrico, Charles City, and James City counties to Jamestown, mostly beside Route 5.
+Plans now call for adding about 7.5 miles of new trail, running from Jamestown High School to South England Street in Colonial Williamsburg.

 • The South Hampton Roads Trail, a 41-mile multi-use trail that is planned to run through Suffolk, Portsmouth, Chesapeake, and Norfolk to Virginia Beach.